This post contains affiliate links.

-Summer just isn’t complete until you’ve made a few things, to include: zucchini corn salad, popsicles, and blueberry pie.
-So in an effort to help you complete that delicious summer bucket list, today we’re making a classic (yet easy) homemade Blueberry Pie!
+Summer isn’t complete without a few essentials: zucchini corn salad, homemade popsicles, and (drumroll, please) blueberry pie!
+So, in an effort to help you complete that delicious summer bucket list, we’re sharing a classic (made easy) homemade blueberry pie!

-This pie is great if you have a ton of fresh, healthy blueberries that you’re not sure what to do with.
-The fresh berries are transformed into gooey, sweet pie filling that are borderline addictive.
+I mean… this dessert is almost mandatory if you’ve got a ton of fresh, antioxidant-rich blueberries you’re not sure what to do with.
+The berries morph into a gooey, sweet, jammy pie filling that is borderline addictive.

 Reader rating